-- 1. Amateur Rider classes are classes for Athletes who: - 5.1 Athletes must meet the membership requirements as set out in the EA General Regulations.
+- 1. Amateur Rider classes are classes for Athletes who: - 5.1 Athletes must meet the membership requirements as set out in the EA General Regulations. - 5.2 Athletes may compete as amateurs from the beginning of the calendar year in which they turn 21 years of age - 5.3 Amateur Rider classes are classes for Athletes who: - Must not have competed in an Olympic Games or World Equestrian Games in either Jumping or Eventing - In the past 10 years must not have competed in a World Cup for Jumping Riders qualifying competition or in a 5 3 day event/ 4 3 day event prior to 2019. - Must not have competed in section 1 or 2 at a Royal Show in Sydney, Brisbane, Melbourne, Adelaide or Perth in the past two years

-- 5.2 Athletes may compete as amateurs from the beginning of the calendar year in which they turn 21 years of age - 5.3 Amateur Rider classes are classes for Athletes who: - Must not have competed in an Olympic Games or World Equestrian Games in either Jumping or Eventing - In the past 10 years must not have competed in a World Cup for Jumping Riders qualifying competition or in a 5 3 day event/ 4 3 day event prior to 2019. - Must not have competed in section 1 or 2 at a Royal Show in Sydney, Brisbane, Melbourne, Adelaide or Perth in the past two years - Amateur Riders may not compete in an Amateur class if they compete in a class where the first round is higher than 1.20m at that event. - 2 Juniors: Athletes can take part in Competitions for Juniors until the end of the calendar year, in which they reach the age of 18 years - 2.1 Athletes may take part in open Competitions 1.20m and above from the beginning of the calendar year in which they reach the age of 12 years. - 2.2 A Junior Athlete may compete in Junior and Senior Competitions on the same horse at the same event in National and State Jumping Competitions, and Agricultural Shows UNLESS permission is denied in the Schedule. - 2.3 In Competitions with the word "Senior" in the title (Example: Senior Championship, Senior Grand Prix, Senior Six Bar), Athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years. - 2.4 Junior competitions are special classes that do not count for points. - 3.
-Children: An Athlete may compete in Children's classes until the end of the calendar year in which they turn 14 years old. - 3.1 Starting height in the first round for Children's classes is a maximum of 1m - 3.2 Children's Competitions do not count for points - 4 Young Riders: Athletes may take part in Competitions and Championships for Young Riders from the beginning of the calendar year in which they reach the age of 16 until the end of the calendar year they reach the age of 21. - 4.1 In all Young Rider classes the course must have a minimum height of 1.20 metres. - 4.2 A Young Rider Athlete may compete in Young Rider and Senior Competitions on the same horse at the same event in National and State Jumping Competitions, and Agricultural Shows UNLESS permission is denied in the Schedule.

-5. In Competitions with the word "Senior" in the title (Example: Senior Championship, Senior Grand Prix, Senior Six Bar), Athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years.
+- Amateur Riders may not compete in an Amateur class if they compete in a class where the first round is higher than 1.20m at that event. - Amateur Riders may not compete in an Amateur class on a Horse that will compete in any class where the first round is higher than 1.20m at that event. - 2 Juniors: Athletes can take part in Competitions for Juniors until the end of the calendar year, in which they reach the age of 18 years - 2.1 Athletes may take part in open Competitions 1.20m and above from the beginning of the calendar year in which they reach the age of 12 years. - 2.2 Junior Championships at State, National Championships and in Junior Championships with heights of 1.20m above in show schedules a minimum age of 12yrs applies. - 2.3 A Junior Athlete may compete in Junior and Senior Competitions on the same horse at the same event in National and State Jumping Competitions, and Agricultural Shows UNLESS permission is denied in the Schedule. - 2.4 In Competitions with the word "Senior" in the title (Example: Senior Championship, Senior Grand Prix, Senior Six Bar), Athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years. - 2.5 Junior competitions are special classes that do not count for points. - 3.
+Children: An Athlete may compete in Children's classes until the end of the calendar year in which they turn 14 years old. - 3.1 Starting height in the first round for Children's classes is a maximum of 1m - 3.2 Children's Competitions do not count for points - 4 Young Riders: Athletes may take part in Competitions and Championships for Young Riders from the beginning of the calendar year in which they reach the age of 16 until the end of the calendar year they reach the age of 21. - 4.1 In all Young Rider classes the course must have a minimum height of 1.20 metres. - 4.2 A Young Rider Athlete may compete in Young Rider and Senior Competitions on the same horse at the same event in National and State Jumping Competitions, and Agricultural Shows UNLESS permission is denied in the Schedule. - 5.
+In Competitions with the word "Senior" in the title (Example: Senior Championship, Senior Grand Prix, Senior Six Bar), Athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years.